Ford Crown Victoria Police Interceptor: Discontinuation

-Following the discontinuation of the CVPI, many surplus and decommissioned examples have been sold on to civilian owners.
-This privately-owned CVPI in Alexandria, Virginia can be distinguished from the standard Crown Victoria by its black grille and retained spotlight assembly.
+Following the discontinuation of the CVPI, many surplus and decommissioned examples have been sold on to civilian owners; this 2006 example was exported to the United Kingdom following its decommissioning.

 In April 2011, Ford stopped accepting orders for the CVPI.
 Following the 2011 model year, due to its lack of electronic stability control, the Crown Victoria was no longer legal for sale in the United States and Canada; a short 2012 model year was produced solely for GCC/Middle East export.
 The last Crown Victoria Police Interceptor rolled off the assembly line in August 2011 and was sold to the Kansas Highway Patrol as part of a batch of 14 CVPIs.
 The vehicle now resides in the agency's academy as a museum piece.
 This was followed by the final Crown Victoria to ever be produced on September 15, 2011, which was exported to Saudi Arabia.
 It was the very last vehicle to be produced at the St. Thomas Assembly Plant before its closure.

 As CVPIs continue to be decommissioned across the United States, a significant number have gone on to be purchased by civilian owners.
 Some have also been preserved in museums in the United States and overseas.